Brisbane with a baby by Melissa at Thrifty Family Travels

 – Pinterest https://au.pinterest.com/whatalisees/

-Singapore with Elizabeth from Wander Mum
+Singapore with a baby Elizabeth from Wander Mum

 I would describe Singapore as an ‘Asian city for beginners’.
 It is clean, english speaking, has an efficient underground (MRT) and is a great place to visit as a family.
 As a fairly new city, it is easy to navigate with a pushchair, has good changing facilities in most public places and the food went down a treat with my daughter (you can’t go too wrong with noodles and rice).
 We visited Singapore as part of a trip to LangKawi and Kuala Lumpur in Malaysia when my daughter was 19 months old.
 We were in Singapore to see her godmother and my good friend, Gen. She welcomed us by ensuring we ate our weight in food, a challenge we gladly accepted (the food is incredible).